umfieldrobotics/sonarsplat3D/README.md

 # sonarsplat

-This is the repository that contains source code for the [sonarsplat website](https://nerfies.github.io).
+This is the repository that contains source code for the SonarSplat website.

 If you find sonarsplat useful for your work please cite:
 ```